SubzeV/Arduino-Train-Controller/README.md

 - Arduino Leonardo or Leonardo clones (other arduinos might work if they have analog inputs and usb HID device emulation too, but I can NOT guarantee that they will work)
 - Arduino IDE (https://www.arduino.cc/en/software)
 - Arduino Joystick library (https://github.com/MHeironimus/ArduinoJoystickLibrary/releases)
-- Raildriver joystick interface to rebind the arduino inputs to actual movements and buttons in-game (https://simtogether.com/files/file/929-raildriver-and-joystick-interface/)
+- Raildriver joystick interface to rebind the arduino inputs to actual movements and buttons in-game (https://simtogether.com/files/file/929-raildriver-and-joystick-interface/) It is recommended that you download the file called '471270362_TS2017RaildriverandJoystickInterfaceV3.2.9.zip' as that is the newest.
+In that zip archive you will find a secondary zip called 'TS2017 Raildriver and Joystick Interface V3.2.9.zip' Unzip that too.
+After unzipping both of those you will find 'TS2019 Interface (x64).exe' use that if you are using the 64-bit version or use 'TS2019 Interface (x86).exe' if you are using the 32-bit version of Train Simulator.
 - Potentiometers & buttons (the amount of each depends on what kind of setup you will use)
 - Wires
 - Breadboard(s) for testing